 Please note the Parent BackPack account is replacing the Parent Portal.

 School-based Health Centers make getting medical care as simple as walking down the hall!

 What are the advantages of school-based health centers (SBHC)?

-Your SBHC will be staffed on Wednesdays; however Telehealth will be available 5 days a week.
+Your SBHC will be staffed on Fridays; however Telehealth will be available 5 days a week.

 Please fill out the SBHC packet (Spanish version) and return to your child’s teacher, school nurse, or at the front office.
 These forms will allow your child to be seen in the SBHC anytime throughout the school year.